Office of Research Development

 The mission of the Office of Research Development in the College of Education, Health, and Human Development is to provide a research infrastructure to support funded programs that enhance the College mission to serve the people of Montana and beyond in education, health and well-being.

-- Letter of Intent - Complete and submit this form 4 weeks before your proposal is due.
+- EHHD Letter of Intent - Submit this form 4 weeks before your proposal is due.
 You must use Adobe to fill out this form.

 - MSU Incentive Program for Research (IPR)